 I didn’t actually buy these croutons because I already had garlic flavored croutons at home, but as you can see, a bag of croutons cost $2.48.
 The garlic croutons I had at home were the same sized bag from the same company, and we used about two-thirds of the bag among the four salads.
 That puts the cost for croutons used in this salad at $1.67.
 If you prefer, you can always make your own croutons at home.

-The cost for all of the ingredients used to prepare this salad
+The cost for all of the ingredients used to prepare grilled chicken Caesar salad

 Romaine Lettuce: $1.33